Pop music is often known for being emotional, so it should come to no surprise that there are songs in this genre that can make one cry.

 A thousand miles from the sea."

 - "The Christmas Shoes" by NewSong is a pretty extreme song to play on the radio, precisely because so many people start crying when they hear it, it's only a matter of time before it causes a car crash.
-Although, other people may find it goes way too overboard into Narm territory.
+That said, some may have the opposite reaction.

 - Agnes Obel's "Riverside", a beautiful and simple piece consisting of just vocals and a piano.
 It's a sad song to begin with, but this troper first heard it on an anonymous blog chronicling a girl's struggle with anorexia, which made it even more depressing.